Cuba says Iran to start producing one of its COVID-19 vaccines

 That could provide an economic and diplomatic boon to the cash-strapped country, which has faced recent criticism over its crackdown on unprecedented protests as well as support for its demand that Washington lift its trade embargo.

-Cuba and Iran, listed among the world's 20 highest COVID-19 caseloads per capita, charge U.S. sanctions with hampering their pandemic response, including vaccine development. read more NL1N2OV1VS
+Cuba and Iran, listed among the world's 20 highest COVID-19 here caseloads per capita here, charge U.S. sanctions with hampering their pandemic response, including vaccine development.

 The sanctions theoretically exempt medical products but often in practice put foreign pharmaceutical companies off trading with them and banks from processing transactions with them.

-Washington last month issued guidance easing the way for delivery of products to combat the pandemic to some heavily sanctioned countries including Iran, though not to Cuba. read more
+Washington last month issued guidance easing here the way for delivery of products to combat the pandemic to some heavily sanctioned countries including Iran, though not to Cuba.

+Reporting by Sarah Marsh; Additional Reporting by Nelson Acosta in Havana and Matt Spetalnick in Washington; Editing by Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.